cardano-foundation/CIPs/cps-wallet-connector/README.md

 #### Historical Issues
 - Lack of ecosystem cohesion around Role of the Wallet
-- Reactive standard following other ecosystems
 - Combination of connection and API in one standard
-- CIP-30 - Limited scope
-- CIP-30 - Lack of versioning
-- CIP-30 - injected object limiting
-- Lack of ecosystem focus, wallet expected to do a lot
+- Lack of ecosystem focus, wallet expected to do a lot -> not clearly defined what the role is
-- Look at the issues on Github
+- Encouraged emulated wallets
+- Typescript APIs limiting
+- No way for dApp to subscribe to wallet events

 #### Solutions
 - CIP-30 - extendibility mechanism